History of Zionism: The League of Nations endorses Zionism

 After the defeat and dismantling of the Ottoman Empire by European colonial powers in 1918, the League of Nations endorsed the full text of the Balfour Declaration and established the British Mandate for Palestine (Full text:).

 In addition to accepting the Balfour Declaration policy statement, the League included that "[a]n appropriate Jewish agency shall be recognised as a public body for the purpose of advising and co-operating with the Administration of Palestine...."
 This inclusion paralleled a similar proposal made by the Zionist Organization during the Paris Peace Conference.

 The Zionist movement entered a new phase of activity.
 Its priorities were encouraging Jewish settlement in Palestine, building the institutional foundations of a Jewish state and raising funds for these purposes.
 The 1920s did see a steady growth in the Jewish population and the construction of state-like Jewish institutions, but also saw the emergence of Palestinian Arab nationalism and growing resistance to Jewish immigration.

-Expansion of the movement: the third and fourth aliya
+Expansion of Zionism: the Third Aliyah (1919–1923) and the Fourth Aliyah (1924–1928)

 The success of Zionism in getting international recognition for its project led to growth in the membership and development of new forms of Zionism.
 The period 1919–1923 saw migration by Jews escaping the civil war in Russia, the period 1924–1929 migration by Jews escaping antisemitic regimes in Poland and Hungary.